Timeline: Disasters to hit Indonesia since 2004

 September 30 - More than 1,100 people are killed when a magnitude 7.6 quake struck off the city of Padang on the coast of Sumatra.
 Thousands of people were trapped in the rubble of collapsed buildings.

-October 25/26, 2010 - Mount Merapi, on the outskirts of the city of Yogyakarta on Java island erupts, killing more than 130 people and forcing the evacuation of nearly 300,000 people.

-A day earlier, a tsunami pounded remote islands in western Indonesia killing at least 445 people.
-The tsunami, triggered by a 7.5 magnitude quake that struck 78 km west of South Pagai, one of the Mentawai islands, flattened several villages and a surf resort.

-December 18, 2011 - A wooden boat, with a capacity of 100 people, breaks up and sinks in heavy seas about 90 km (55 miles) off Java.
+December 17, 2011 - A wooden boat, with a capacity of 100 people, breaks up and sinks in strong seas about 90 km (55 miles) off Java.
 The vessel was carrying illegal immigrants from Iran, Iraq and Afghanistan and was heading to Australia.